A General Lotto game with asymmetric budget uncertainty: Introduction

-Our work is also relevant to a growing literature on Blotto and Lotto games with incomplete information.
-In particular, we formulate and solve General Lotto games with asymmetric information about the players' resource endowments.
-Few contributions in the literature have shifted the focus away from complete information settings.
-However, this direction has received attention in recent years.
+The first main result of this manuscript contributes to a growing literature on Blotto and Lotto games with incomplete information.
 Similar to our budget uncertainty setting, the works \cite{Adamo_2009} and \cite{Kim_2017} study settings where players have incomplete information about each other's resource endowments.
 That is, the players' resource endowments are random variables and each player holds private information only about their own endowment.
 The model of \cite{Adamo_2009} consider the players to be equally uninformed (no information asymmetry) about the budget parameters, and hence symmetric Bayes-Nash equilibria are identified.
-Our BL game formulation is most similar to the model in \cite{Kim_2017}, where they provide equilibria to a Lottery Blotto game, a variant that generally admits pure strategy Nash equilibria \cite{Friedman_1958,Robson_2005,Kovenock_2019_Lottery,Vu_2020thesis}.
+The work of \cite{Kim_2017} provides pure-strategy equilibria to an asymmetric information Lottery Blotto game, a variant that generally admits pure equilibria \cite{Friedman_1958,Robson_2005,Kovenock_2019_Lottery,Vu_2020thesis}.
 Uncertainty about battlefield valuations has also been featured recently in the literature.
 In \cite{Kovenock_2011,Ewerhart_2021}, each player's valuations of the battlefields are independently drawn from a common joint distribution.
 Here, players are equally uninformed about the other players' valuations, and hence symmetric Bayes-Nash equilibria are identified.
-Asymmetric information about battlefields is investigated in \cite{Paarporn_2019}, which formulates a Bayesian game with a finite state space.
+Asymmetric information about the battlefields' valuations is investigated in \cite{Paarporn_2019,Paarporn_2022_LCSS}.